 A safety-focused mindset really comes in handy when Innovator is in a pinch — which is exactly what happened with the massive Husky project.

 “We had approximately 30 people working on the Husky project for six to eight months.
-Then, in March we went up to 500-plus people,” Pattimore says.
+Then, in March we went up to 500-plus people,” Douglas says.
 “We went from a construction-support role to being the top contractor on the site, and there was no time to spend getting every person up to speed.”

-“Because we didn’t have an extra week or 10 days to get our workers up to speed in a classroom setting, we made ourselves available to the workers 24 hours a day, offered extensive orientations, and coached everyone in the field,” she says.
+“Because we didn’t have an extra week or 10 days to get our workers up to speed in a classroom setting, we made ourselves available to the workers 24 hours a day, offered extensive orientations, and coached everyone in the field,” he says.

 Their dedication made an impression; the crews knew the safety group’s priority was to ensure everyone went home safely, and that made the project a success.